 - Add the ginger and garlic, stir, and cook for another minute.
 Add the tomato puree and pav bhaji masala.
 Let the mixture bubble and cook for 3-4 minutes.

 - Add the cauliflower, potato, peas and other vegetables you may be using.
-Add 1 ½ cups of water.
-Salt to taste.
+Add 1 cup of water and the salt.
+Mix well.
 Turn off Sauté mode.

 - Close the lid with the valve sealed and set it to manual for 8 minutes.
 Let it naturally release for at least 10 minutes.